mrcfschr/OptiTrackHoloLens2/README.md

-Enables tracking any surgical tool on HoloLens 2 with an external IR tracking system(OptiTrack) by simply attaching 4 IR markers to it.
+Sample to show how to track any surgical tool on HoloLens 2 with an external IR tracking system(OptiTrack) by simply attaching 4 IR markers to it.
 Prelim accuracy of 1-6mm (real probe tip vs virtual probe tip) in a 0.5m^3 workspace using manual alignment.
 Uses Kabsch alg from: https://github.com/zalo/MathUtilities.
 Still under development.
 Documentation etc coming soon.